Getting Started with IoT Product Development

 2. Prototype

 The first working hardware.
-Expect 2–3 prototype iterations before the design stabilizes:
+Expect 2–3 prototype iterations before the design stabilizes — this is normal, not a sign of trouble.
+Each round narrows the gap between “proof of concept” and “production-ready.”

 - Schematic capture and PCB layout